 The Symptoms of Lung Cancer

 In its earliest stages, lung cancer usually presents no noticeable signs as most symptoms typically only appear in later lung cancer stages.
-However, there are some early signs of lung cancer.
+However, there are some early signs of lung cancer and respiratory effects.
 You just need to be aware of them.
 The most common signs and symptoms of lung cancer include:

 - Chest pain